Git Commands Reference

 git branch

-Create, list, rename, and delete branches to organize parallel lines of development in your repository.
+Create, list, rename, and delete branches to organize parallel lines of development and manage features in your Git repository.

 git checkout

-Switch between branches, restore files, or explore specific commits in your Git repository.
+Switch between branches, restore working tree files, or explore specific commits in your Git repository with checkout.

 git commit

-Save your staged changes to the repository history with a message describing what you did and why.
+Save your staged changes to the repository history with a descriptive commit message explaining what you changed and why.

 git diff